 We also recognize that clinicians and learners have their own families and can experience loss and grief within their families, and that these two types of grief, professional and personal, can exacerbate one another.

 Matters of Grief: Addressing Personal & Professional Grief

-The second annual, half-day symposium centered around grief will take place virtually on Friday, November 19, 2020 from 8:30 a.m. – 11:30 a.m. followed by an afternoon of restorative circles.
-This year we will be addressing personal and professional grief as well as reflecting on the grief our team members faced because of COVID over the past year and a half.
+The second annual, half-day symposium centered around grief took place virtually in November 2021.
+We addressed personal and professional grief as well as reflected on the grief our team members faced because of COVID over the past year and a half.